TheSanction/genesis/README.md

 3. Open the project in the Godot editor.
 4. Run the main scene (`main.tscn`).

 The core game logic is managed in `main.gd`, while the game's state and callable functions are primarily located in the `GameActions.gd` autoload script.
-Dialogue trees are located in `.dialogue` files.
+Dialogue trees are located in the `Dialogue` folder in `.dialogue` files.

 ---